 We finished off our rainbow week making tissue paper rainbows.
 They are so simple to make and so colorful.
 We ended up using the same rainbow template from our Rainbow Windsock Craft which you can find HERE.

 Simply cut up tissue paper squares in red, orange, yellow, green, blue and purple in separate containers.

 Squeeze school glue to cover the section where the red goes in the rainbow and then crumble up the red tissue paper squares and put them all over the glue.
 Continue doing each section of the rainbow until it is complete.

-Here is Luke’s rainbow.
+Here is my son’s rainbow.
 Like I said, so simple but super cute!
 I don’t know what it is about getting to crumble tissue paper, but my kids love it!
 I kinda like it too. 🙂